intermine/im-docs/docs/webapp/third-party-tools/jbrowse.rst

   ``jbrowse.install.url = http://some.jbrowse.install/somewhere/index.html``

-* Add the appropriate report displayer stanza to the ``webconfig.xml`` file for your mine:
+* Add the appropriate report displayer stanza to the ``webconfig-model.xml`` file for your mine:

 .. code-block:: xml